Teachers: Meichi, Yuma

 After it is cut into small pieces, we wash the leafs to get rid of the dirt and dust on the leafs.

-In the mean time, yarns that are going be dyed are cooked in ash water (high in pH, Base) as preparation.
-This process allows the fiber to take the dye easier so it gets colored stronger.
-Then it is washed, and drained (we used spin cycle of the washing machine).
+In the mean time, yarns (rayon, cotton, ramie, mixed fibers) that are going be dyed are cooked in ash water (high in pH, Base) for 30 minutes.
+This is the preparation for dyeing and allows the fiber to take the dye easier so it gets colored stronger.
+Then it is rinsed, and drained (we used spin cycle of the washing machine).
 After it got rid of the excess water, we need to stretch them one by one so the fibers are aligned.

 Now we place the leafs in bigger pot with water, and we start to cook them until it boils.